interstellar/starlight/starlight/doc/Protocol.md

 [PaymentProposeMsg](#paymentproposemsg)
 that they had previously sent.

-If Sender's attempted payment was higher
+If Sender’s attempted payment was higher
-(or if the attempted payments were equal and Sender is the Host), they create a "merged" payment.
+(or if the attempted payments were equal and Sender is the Host), they create a “merged” payment.
 They increment `RoundNumber`,
 then initiate a new [PaymentProposeMsg](#paymentproposemsg) with a `PaymentAmount` that is the difference between their attempted payments, and with the same `PaymentTime` as their own attempted payment.

-If Sender's attempted payment was lower,
+If Sender’s attempted payment was lower,
 (or if the attempted payments were equal and Sender is the Guest), they increment `RoundNumber`, then transition to an